marius-test/tiled_dungeon/README.md

 ---

-### License & Copyright
+### License

-© 2025 Void Studios - Marius Briscut.
+© 2025 Marius Briscut.
 All rights reserved.

-This project, including all code, assets, and content, is the exclusive intellectual property of Void Studios and its authors.
-No part of this project may be copied, distributed, modified, or used in any form without prior written permission.
+See LICENSE file for details.